-Winston-Salem is a city with vibrant murals, a world-class medical facility, intriguing history, and loads of fun things to do.
-The beer scene is impressive, gardens incredible, and luxury accommodations and eateries that will make your jaw drop.
-To say we had a good time here would be an understatement, as a girlfriend and I explored the city by car, on foot, and by Segway.
+(UPDATED MAY 2022) Winston-Salem is a city with vibrant murals, a world-class medical facility, intriguing history, and loads of fun things to do.
+The beer scene is impressive, the gardens incredible, and the luxury accommodations and eateries will shock you.
+To say my friend Angie and I had a good time here would be a gross understatement.
 Here are the best things to do in Winston Salem that I encountered on my travels.

 Casual and Delicious Eats

-Village Tavern offers two Winston-Salem locations featuring scratch-made food, sensational appetizers, fresh salads, pizza, and more.
-The Pimento Deviled Eggs and Pimento Cheese Dip with assorted veggies appetizers are great starters, and the Spring Rolls and Southern Shrimp & Grits are excellent lunch (or dinner) choices.
+Village Tavern offers two Winston-Salem locations featuring scratch-made food, sensational appetizers, fresh salads, pizza, etc. The Pimento Deviled Eggs and Pimento Cheese Dip with assorted veggies appetizers are great starters, and the Spring Rolls and Southern Shrimp & Grits are excellent lunch (or dinner) choices.

-For the ultimate sweet tooth, Bobby Boy Bakeshop has mind-blowing Instagram-worthy pastries, bread, and desserts that could easily compete with European master bakers.
+Bobby Boy Bakeshop has mind-blowing Instagram-worthy pastries, bread, and desserts that could easily compete with European master bakers.
 Who would have thought that Winston-Salem had a bakery that would transport you to France or Germany?
 The Instagram-Worthy display of sweets was most impressive.

-You can also get delicious coffee and tea drinks at Bobby Boy, and the sandwich-of-the-day is all the rage.
-If you need suggestions, try the Pear Danish, Cinnamon Roll, or Savory Bread Pudding, but I’m sure everything there is fantastic
+You can also get delicious coffee and tea drinks at Bobby Boy.
+The sandwich-of-the-day is all the rage.
+If you need suggestions, try the Pear Danish, Cinnamon Roll, or Savory Bread Pudding, but I’m sure everything there is fantastic.

 If you are more a fan of coffee and donuts, Dough-Joe’s is sensational at Reynolda Village.
 They have a cute patio and coffee shop with socially distanced tables.
-Ooey gooey vanilla cake doughnuts are dipped and decorated from a variety of flavors and toppings to order.
+Ooey gooey vanilla cake doughnuts are dipped and decorated from various flavors and toppings to order.

 Also at Reynolda Village is Penny Path Cafe & Crepe Shop, offering gourmet sweet and savory crepes, such as fruit, Crepe Suzette, Nutella, and “The Kitchen Sink.”

-A hip dinner choice in Winston-Salem is The Katharine Brasserie & Bar in the Kimpton Cardinal Hotel.
-The Katharine serves a French menu with extensive wine and local craft beer choices.
+The Katharine Brasserie & Bar in the Kimpton Cardinal Hotel is a hip dinner choice in Winston-Salem.
+The Katharine serves a French menu with an extensive wine and local craft beer choices.
 The sophisticated setting includes an impressive bar and both indoor and outdoor seating.

 Lastly, have a tour and tasting of the famous Mrs. Hanes’ Moravian Cookies a few minutes away in Clemmons, a Winston-Salem suburb.
 There are six varieties available of these cookies that even Oprah approves of.
 The ginger and butterscotch crisps are my favorites.